N2 Required for Engineer/Humanities Visa? Key Points and Responses

 How to handle candidates without N2

-Use of CEFR B2 proof other than N2
+Using CEFR B2-equivalent proof other than N2

-Review hiring schedule
+Revising the hiring schedule

-Respond through job design
+Responding through job design

 Related articles